-- D2.16(b)(ii) for Class 7 buildings (other than carparks) and Class 8 buildings, which are assumed to have a low occupancy rate and where unaccompanied children are unlikely to be present. - D2.16(c) for non-fire-isolated stairways and ramps. - D2.16(d) for horizontal surfaces. - D2.16(e) for certain Class 9b buildings, where lesser heights are permitted to allow uninterrupted viewing of a performance.
-These lower heights are not expected to be a problem, because unaccompanied children are unlikely to be present. - D2.16(f) and (g) provide the required construction details regarding height and the gap between balusters.
-To lessen the risk of children climbing and falling from high balconies, the design must not incorporate horizontal rails or other similar features. - D2.16(f) the slope of 1:20 is included to distinguish between the floor of a ramp and the floor of a landing that has a slight slope for drainage purposes.
+• D2.16(f)-the slope of 1:20 is included to distinguish between the floor of a ramp and the floor of a landing that has a slight slope for drainage purposes.
 The result is that if the floor has a slope of less than 1:20, it is considered as a landing and must have a balustrade with a height of not less than 1 m above the floor.
-In all other cases, the floor is considered to be a ramp, were the balustrade must have a height of not less than 865 mm above the floor.
+In all other cases, the floor is considered to be a ramp, where the balustrade must have a height of not less than 865 mm above the floor.